eppica/LinearProgramming/README.md

 ## About

-This project aims to solve the Travelling Salesman Problem for the Linear Programming class unsing an algorithm that implements the Simplex method.
+This project aims to solve the Travelling Salesman Problem for the Linear Programming class using an algorithm that implements the Simplex method.

 ## The problem